 We Moms are a scrappy bunch.
-We are often in charge of the family budget, so when we see first hand that the outgo is greater than the income, we try to do what we can to make up for it.
+We’re often in charge of the family budget.
+So when we see that the outgo is greater than the income, we do what we can to make up for it.

 What are you great at?
 Think about the things that friends and family are most likely ask your help with.
 Maybe you’re a great cook, you give the best advice about parenting, or you are the one sure to make them laugh on a bad day.

-Whatever that area of strength is for you, that’s a great place to start considering as a topic for your blog.
+Whatever that area of strength is for you, that’s a great place to start when considering topics for your blog.

-On the other hand, prepare to be flexible.
+A word to the wise… prepare to be flexible.
 I began Medium Sized Family with the idea of writing for medium sized families.
 You know, people with more than 2.3 kids, yet not enough kids for their own reality show.

 Well, that was a fun idea.
 But as it turns out, my readers were more interested in learning how I keep expenses down while raising my medium sized family.
 And that was fine by me.
 I’ve always been super interested in the frugal lifestyle (after all, I live it daily!) and personal finance.